etm/chimp/README.md

 ```
 ~~~

-During presenting you can use the usual button for navigating.
+While presenting you can use the usual button for navigating.
 In addition, you can use ``q`` to quit the presentation, and ``r`` to refresh the screen.
+I suggest zooming the terminal until about 30 lines are visible.
+To make this easy a lightgray ``^`` character is visible on the rightmost column of the terminal.
+Zoom until the ``^`` character is no longer visible for the most audience friendly results.

 Check out the examples.